Louth county football team explained

 The Louth county football team represents Louth in men's Gaelic football and is governed by Louth GAA, the county board of the Gaelic Athletic Association.
 The team competes in the three major annual inter-county competitions; the All-Ireland Senior Football Championship, the Leinster Senior Football Championship and the National Football League.

-The team last won the Leinster Senior Championship in 1957, the All-Ireland Senior Championship in 1957 and has never won the National League.
+The team last won the Leinster Senior Championship and All-Ireland Senior Championship titles in 1957.
+Louth has never won a National Football League Division One title, finishing runners-up once in 1948-49.

 History